Aquaponics in Africa - Kick Off with INCiTiS-FOOD in Nairobi

 The project

 INCiTiS-FOOD is funded by the EU under the Horizon Europe funding program and aims to establish agriculture as a circular economy in 6 African countries.
-The technologies used include aquaponics, soilless crop production (hydroponics) and other crops such as chicken and/or insect larvae, which are integrated into the circular systems according to individual requirements.
+The technologies used include aquaponics, soilless crop production (hydroponics) and other crops such as chickens and/or insect larvae, which are integrated into the circular systems according to individual requirements.
 But in addition to establishing circular farming in the form of aquaponics and hydroponics, the project is also about empowering women and engaging disadvantaged groups.
-This function is also fulfilled by Kennyatta University (KU) through Prof. Grace Wamue-Ngare.
-The project is coordinated by Gertrud Buchenrieder from the Universität der Bundeswehr, Munich.
+This function is also fulfilled by Kennyatta University through Prof. Grace Wamue-Ngare, together with Women Engage for a Common Future (WECF), and Youth for Development (Y4D), Nairobi.
+Prof. Grace Wamue-Ngare zusammen mit Women Engage for a Common Future (WECF), sowie Youth for Development (Y4D), Nairobi.

 As part of the project, all the foundations are currently being laid on site and virtually for the further training of the participants, including a knowledge hub (knowledge archive) and the necessary digital infrastructure to train the future plant operators as well as to create the economic basis for the operation of aquaponics plants.
 In addition, the project will consider and investigate the social and economic dimensions of food supply in the participating cities and regions.